Section 37 Report

 How long will it take for a report to be prepared?

-Once the court has directed for a report, the social worker must provide this report to the court regarding the child’s circumstances and proposed actions within 8 weeks unless the court has agreed to an extension of the timescale.
+Once the court has directed for a report, the statutory timeline begins from the date of the court’s direction.
+The local authority is required to investigate the child’s circumstances and prepare a Section 37 report within eight weeks.
+The social worker must complete and submit this report to the court within eight weeks unless the court has agreed to an extension of the timescale.

 What goes into a Section 37 report?